magento/devdocs/src/cloud/project/new-relic.md

        ![License key]({{ site.baseurl }}/common/images/cloud/cloud-project-details-page-new-relic.png){:width="650px"}

 {:.procedure}
-To add a license key to an environment:
+To add the key to an environment from the command line:

 1. Change to the environment that needs the license key.
 For Starter accounts, you need to use the license key to set a variable in the environment.